kwaleko/Excel-import/README.md

 TASK : Import Excel file into Dynamixs AX

 ## Problems:
-- Takes a lot of times since it insert data in the database record by record
+- Takes a lot of time since it insert data in the database record by record
 - Reading data from EXCEL file is not efficient

 ## Solution :